 This little girl was the light of our lives.
 We're so going to miss her sweet personality and disposition, her quirky, funny habits, her big brown eyes, and constant love and companionship she offered to both of us.
 We will forever be thankful to Doctor Meadows and the Animal Hospital of Lakeport staff, who gave their all, and their time to help Lucy.
 Words can't even express our gratitude.
 Even with his own surgery on the other side of the state, Bart kept in contact with us as his staff updated him daily with her progress.
 We'll never forget what they've done.

 I want to thanks all of you for your concern and prayers for our little Lucy.
 I'm so excited to say that Lucy is improving!
 We just got back from seeing her, and were happily surprised to see how well she is doing.
 We got her to eat, she's been drinking water, and was so happy to see us.
 We were set up in one of the exam rooms where we could be with her undisturbed.
 She walked around the room, then layed down and took in all the attention.
 When we were ready to leave, she followed us out of the room.
 It broke our heart to leave her there, yet made our hearts happy to see her improving.
 So please keep her in your prayers.
 I'm so grateful for you, my dear blog friends, for your friendship, genuine concern, and your prayers.
 Thank-you, and bless all of you!

 Now, we are faced with illness in our dear Lucy.
 It came on so sudden, and the prognosis is not good.
 She is in the hospital with chronic renal failure.
 If we loose her, I don't know how I will handle it.
 Lucy has been the best dog, and companion.
 We couldn't have asked for a better dog.
 Her personality has kept us entertained, and the love she has shown us can't be measured.
 Right now, Ken is going through the "what ifs."
 Convincing him we did nothing wrong, that this illness in no ones fault is going no where.

-We had a pumpkin/squash theme, and oh the food!
+This week-end, our family went up north for a fall gathering.We had a pumpkin/squash theme, and oh the food!
 Stuffed squash, pumpkin soup, and Cheryl made pumpkin cheese cake that put the Golden Girls to shame!
 Then Sunday morning, she made pumpkin pancakes.
 Oh-my-God.
 These are to die for.
 They have cream cheese in them, and the topping is made from pecans, syrup, and brown sugar, then topped with whipped cream.

-The bricks are made from clay, dug from the banks of Pine River by Jay and Wendy's husband Dan, sand, and straw.
+Then Jay started a project for the family to get involved in, making a horno, an oven made from clay.
+When we go back in February, we'll be baking bread in it!The bricks are made from clay, dug from the banks of Pine River by Jay and Wendy's husband Dan, sand, and straw.
 They kneaded this with their feet!
 Wendy, Kathy and Marti also helped.

 This is the family, minus me and Cheryl as we were taking the pictures, with the progress made over the week-end.